5 Most Common Citizenship Types

 Malta is one of the easiest European countries to gain EU citizenship.
 Located in Southern Europe near Italy, it is a popular destination known for its culture, history, excellent healthcare, low crime, and economic opportunities.

-Through Malta citizenship by investment, investors can gain citizenship and a passport within 12 to 36 months, depending on their investment.
+Through the Malta citizenship by investment program, investors can gain citizenship and a passport within 12 to 36 months, depending on their chosen investment.

 The Maltese passport is highly valued, offering the right to live, work, and study in Europe and visa-free travel to over 170 destinations, including the US, Canada, and the UK.